streamingfast/substreams/docs/reference-and-specs/chains-and-endpoints.md

 ### Supported blockchains and protobuf models

-Protobuf definitions and public endpoints are provided for the supported protocols and chains.&#x20;
+Protobuf definitions and public endpoints are provided for the supported protocols and chains.

 {% hint style="success" %}
 **Tip**: All of the endpoints listed in the documentation require [authentication](authentication.md) before use.
 {% endhint %}

 {% hint style="warning" %}
-**Important**_:_ Endpoints serve protobuf models specific to the underlying blockchain protocol and must match the `source:` field for the module.&#x20;
+**Important**_:_ Endpoints serve protobuf models specific to the underlying blockchain protocol and must match the `source:` field for the module.

 **Streaming a `sf.near.type.v1.Block` from an Ethereum endpoint does not work!**
 {% endhint %}